 Ever forget what you are saying while you are talking?

 Most of the time, your brain gets you back on track, but occasionally we lose the point altogether, and that sucks!

 I have been a victim of that on many occasions, and from my research, there seems to be a common thread of why this happens.

-Not being in the moment or a lack of attention is often the cause.
-However, I didn’t think that applied to me; after all, I’m often sharing or making an important point, so I’m in the moment, alright!
+Not being in the moment or lacking attention is often the cause.
+However, I didn’t think that applied to me; after all, I often share or make an important point, so I’m in the moment, alright!

 To put it another way, knowing your content very well will reduce the number of times it happens.
-But yes, it will still happen.
+But yes, it will still occur.

 What to do when you lose your train thought?

-Delevople a question or a sentence to use to allow time for the train of thought to come back.
+Delevople a question or a sentence to use to allow the train of thought to come back.
 And it will come back, and trying to remain calm is the key.